 Remember: Different loved ones have different roles to play.
 One friend can monitor your email while another monitors the online platforms where people are posting hateful messages.
 A third and fourth can alternate serving as the key listener you turn to when you need to vent about online harassment and how it’s impacting your daily life.
 (This Wall Street Journal article offers helpful insights for enlisting different kinds of emotional support from different friends.)

 2. Post a call for help to your trusted online group(s).

 When you reach out to members of your online communities, be sure to include a note that:

 - Identifies the problem and its location—e.g. Genuine followers of my blog are being drowned out by trolls who are posting a volley of sexually threatening messages in the comments section.

 - Clearly states what kind of help you’re seeking—e.g. I believe in my work and its message, but I need a break from these threats.
 If you’re interested in lending your help as a guest moderator, please DM me, and I’ll add you to my emergency outreach list!

 Keep the note as brief and to the point as possible, especially when you’re posting it on social platforms where people tend to have short attention spans.
-You can also pledge to offer your own support at a later date, if and when the time is right.

 While online harassment comes in many shapes and sizes, there are also a variety of ways you can rally your internet communities to respond to it.
 Below are some ideas that PEN America has crowdsourced from writers targeted by online harassment.